 It’s a hybrid of Northern and Southern New England English, a Boston-meets-Brooklyn sound with a dash of Italian and Portuguese slang mixed in.

-Some say the way to talk Rhode Island is to use a Boston accent mixed with Italian slang.
+Some say you can talk Rhode Island by using a Boston accent mixed with Italian slang.
 Not quite.
-‘Cot’ and ‘caught’ are not pronounced the same way in Rhode Island, as they are in the rest of Eastern New England.
+‘Cot’ and ‘caught’ are not pronounced the same way in Rhode Island as in the rest of Eastern New England.

 Rhode Islanders, like many New Englanders, do tend to drop their Rs – and then add them to the end of words, such as ‘bananner.’
 And like Bostonians they use the same word for a political fundraiser: a ‘time.’